simpleinjector/Documentation/source/advanced.rst

 The `SOLID <https://en.wikipedia.org/wiki/SOLID>`_ principles give us important guidance when it comes to writing maintainable software.
 The 'O' of the 'SOLID' acronym stands for the `Open/closed Principle <https://en.wikipedia.org/wiki/Open/closed_principle>`_ which states that classes should be open for extension, but closed for modification.
 Designing systems around the Open/closed principle means that new behavior can be plugged into the system, without the need to change any existing parts, making the change of breaking existing code much smaller.

-One of the ways to add new functionality (such as [cross-cutting concerns|https://en.wikipedia.org/wiki/Cross-cutting_concern]) to classes is by the use of the `decorator pattern <https://en.wikipedia.org/wiki/Decorator_pattern>`_.
+One of the ways to add new functionality (such as `cross-cutting concerns <https://en.wikipedia.org/wiki/Cross-cutting_concern>`_) to classes is by the use of the `decorator pattern <https://en.wikipedia.org/wiki/Decorator_pattern>`_.
 The decorator pattern can be used to extend (decorate) the functionality of a certain object at run-time.
 Especially when using generic interfaces, the concept of decorators gets really powerful.
-Take for instance the examples given in the [Registration of open generic types|Advanced-scenarios#Registration_Of_Open_Generic_Types] section of this page or for instance the use of an generic **ICommandHandler<TCommand>** interface.
+Take for instance the examples given in the :ref:`Registration of open generic types <Registration_Of_Open_Generic_Types>` section of this page or for instance the use of an generic **ICommandHandler<TCommand>** interface.
 .. container:: Note

     **Tip**: `This article <https://cuttingedge.it/blogs/steven/pivot/entry.php?id=91>`_ describes an architecture based on the use of the **ICommandHandler<TCommand>** interface.